-Step #3: Upon receiving the applicant's completed application, the director of the DMin program or director of the DEdMin program will conduct a phone interview with the applicant.
+Step #4: Upon receiving the applicant's completed application, the director of the DMin program or director of the DEdMin program will conduct a phone interview with the applicant.
+The interview will be scheduled when all of the application items have been submitted.
 The ProDOC reviews applications, and the Administrative Assistant for Recruitment and Faculty Support will notify applicants of admissions decisions.